Fatal Workplace Accidents in San Diego | Legal Options

 • Survival Damages: Compensation for pre-death pain and suffering or medical expenses incurred by the deceased.

-Unlike workers’ compensation claims, wrongful death lawsuits allow families to seek full compensation for their losses, including non-economic damages.
+Unlike workers' compensation claims, wrongful death lawsuits allow families to seek full compensation for their losses, including non-economic damages.
+For a detailed breakdown, see our guide on types of damages in wrongful death cases.

-An experienced trial attorney will thoroughly investigate your case to identify third-parties responsible for your loved one's death.
+An experienced trial attorney will thoroughly investigate your case to identify third parties responsible for your loved one's death.
 By holding third parties accountable, you can deter future negligence and increase the compensation for your loss.

 How a Wrongful Death Attorney Can Help